DoItBetter-Studio/Atlas/README.md

 > Proprietary Software — DoItBetter Studio

-**Atlas** is a core component of the Glyphborn engine ecosystem.
+**Atlas** is the world and spatial data engine powering the Glyphborn ecosystem.

-Development began in August 2025 as part of a long-term effort to build a modular, deterministic game engine and editor suite.
+Development began in August 2025 as part of DoItBetter Studio’s long-term effort to build a modular, deterministic game engine and editor suite.

 ---